-The proposed conveyance systems will consist of concrete catch basins and conveyance pipe in various sizes to collect and convey stormwater to the proposed bio-swale and flow control pond.
-The pond will outlet through a control structure into the existing drainage path ultimately leading to the adjacent wetlands.
+The proposed conveyance systems will consist of concrete catch basins and PVC pipe in various sizes to collect and convey stormwater to the proposed water quality and flow control ponds.
+Roof runoff will be tightlined to nearby catch basins for discharge to the stormwater ponds.
 The proposed conveyance system will be sized to accommodate a minimum of the 25-year storm event.